BTCC Masters: Qualifying

+Starting grid

+Race

-As all the drivers took their places on the grid and waited for the starting lights, Anthony Reid, who was on the front row, jumped the start as the lights were on red.
+More than 20,000 spectators attended the event, which took place in cloudy and slightly dark weather conditions and commenced at 17:40 local time.
+As all the drivers took their places on the grid and waited for the starting lights, second-place starter Reid, jumped the start as the lights were on red.
 Reid went forward a few feet and as he realised his error and stopped, the lights had gone green and he'd lost several places.
 On the whole, the race was fiercely contested by all competitors with much panel bashing throughout.
-This was evident as early as the second corner as Jason Plato pushed past Patrick Watts for second place sending him onto the grass and dropping him down the field.
-Making the most progress on the first lap was Tim Harvey.
-Starting in tenth, he'd managed to make his way up to third by the time the cars had started lap two.
-At the front the battle was between John Cleland and Plato.
+This was evident as early as the second corner as Jason Plato pushed past Watts for second place sending him onto the grass and dropping him down the field.
+Making the most progress on the first lap was Harvey.
+Starting in tenth, he had managed to make his way up to third by the time the cars had started lap two.
+At the front the battle was between Cleland and Plato.

 Plato took the lead on lap four but Cleland stayed close and got his place back again two laps later.
 On lap eight Plato forced his way up the inside of Cleland on the first corner.
 This sent Cleland wide and both Reid and Harvey also got by.
-While all this was happening at the front, Gabriele Tarquini had set the fastest lap time and had already overtaken half the field.
+While all this was happening at the front, Tarquini had set the fastest lap time and had already overtaken half the field.
 The safety car was soon brought out for a lap purely to bunch up all the drivers again who by now were quite spread apart.

-After the restart there was a new race leader as Reid forcefully got past Plato.
-Further behind as the cars came round the craner curves, Kelvin Burt was pushed by the group of drivers behind him off the track and hard side on into the tyre wall.
-It was a heavy collision but thankfully, Burt stepped out the car shaken but OK.
-As the cars were slowed down for the safety car, somehow Harvey and Johnny Cecotto managed to collide, sending both drivers into the gravel trap and out of the race.
+Following the restart there was a new race leader as Reid forcefully got past Plato.
+Further behind as the cars came round the Craner Curves, Kelvin Burt was pushed by the group of drivers behind him off the track and hard side on into the tyre wall.
+It was a heavy collision but thankfully, Burt exited the car shaken but unhurt.
+As the cars were slowed down for the safety car, somehow Harvey and Cecotto managed to collide, sending both drivers into the gravel trap and out of the race.